MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-azure-resource-manager.md

 ms.custom: template-how-to
 ---

-# Manage quantum workspaces with the Azure Resource Manager (ARM & Bicep)
+# Manage quantum workspaces with the Azure Resource Manager

 In this guide, learn to use an Azure Resource Manager template (ARM template) or a Bicep template to create Azure Quantum workspaces and the required resource groups and storage accounts.
 After template deployment, you can start running your quantum applications in Azure Quantum.
 Treating your infrastructure as code enables you to track changes to your infrastructure requirements and makes your deployments more consistent and repeatable.